-She fiddles with the device for a few seconds and points it upward at the sky.
+She navigates the device for a few seconds and points it upward at the sky.
 I lean over and look at the screen, softly illuminating our faces.

-“Right ascension ‘bout six hours—,” she halts herself and makes a gesture on the device.
-“Sorry, I should use azimuth.
+“Right ascension’s ‘bout six hours—,” she halts herself and makes a gesture on the device.
+“Sorry, I should use azimuth for you.
 One hundred eighty-three degrees, declination twenty four degrees.
 Oh, it’s ahead of us behind those clouds.”

 The celestial map is an augmented reality projection, and shows us exactly where we need to look.

 “They’ll probably pass in a few minutes,” I say.

 Tea puts the slate down.
 It has a ruggedized edge for the outdoors.